jongeunkim/STreCH/README.md

-This repository is under OPEN SOURCE LICENSE `LICENSE'.
+This repository is under OPEN SOURCE LICENSE.
+The full license is stated at `LICENSE` file in the root.

 This repository includes Julia codes for symbolic regression.
 The below instruction guides you how to install the requirements and run the code.